davidlee1435/vgraph/README.md

 Lab 3 for [COMSW4733 Computational Aspects of Robotics](http://www.cs.columbia.edu/~allen/F18/index.html) at Columbia University (Instructor: [Prof. Peter Allen](http://www.cs.columbia.edu/~allen/)).

 ## Introduction
-In this lab, you are required to implement visibility graph path planning algorithm using the ArbotiX simulator and visualize the graph and robot path following in RViz.
+In this lab, you are required to implement visibility graph (vgraph) path planning algorithm using the ArbotiX turtlebot simulator and visualize the graph and robot path following in RViz.

 ## Usage
 This repo is a ROS package that you can add to your own catkin workspace to create a map with obstacles (`map.png` + `map.yaml`) and load it in RViz.
 It allows you to custom your map with any shape of polygon obstacles.
 All length unit we use is in **cm**.